cowpewter/mc-world-of-color/README.md

   * Stained Glass & Stained Glass Panes

 ### Caveats:
 * Beacon colors are limited, so Stained Glass will color beacons their base color, but not a different shade.
-IE, Light Red Stained Glass and Dark Red Stained Glass both simply color beacons Red
+IE, Light Red Stained Glass and Dark Red Stained Glass both simply color beacons Red.
 * Map colors are also limited, and so blocks dyed with the new colors will appear on maps as their base color.
 IE, Light Red Wool would render on a map as Red (So unfortunately, the new shades are not usable in Map Art)

 ### Up next: